BAMG: A Block-Aware Monotonic Graph Index for Disk-Based Approximate Nearest Neighbor Search: Introduction

 \section{Introduction}

 Nearest neighbor search (NNS) over high-dimensional vector data is a fundamental problem in databases~\cite{survey-vector}.
 Given a query vector and a similarity measure (e.g., Euclidean distance, cosine similarity, or inner product), the goal is to retrieve the most similar vectors in the dataset.
 However, exact nearest neighbor search becomes prohibitively expensive in high-dimensional spaces due to the ``curse of dimensionality''~\cite{cod}.
 Consequently, prior work has increasingly focused on approximate nearest neighbor search (ANNS), which offers a trade-off between search accuracy and efficiency.
 ANNS enables scalable retrieval over massive vector datasets by allowing approximate results and leveraging specialized indexing techniques, such as quantization~\cite{pqbf, gist_sift, survey_pq, DeltaPQ}, locality-sensitive hashing~\cite{icde_learned_functions, I-LSH, ei-lsh}, and proximity graphs (PGs)~\cite{kgraph, tau_mg, diskann, fanng, hm-ann, nsg, hnsw, nsw, ssg}.
+As exemplified by the toy graph in Fig.~\ref{fig: bmrng}, where each node represents a vector, instead of a global scan, the proximity graph enables efficient navigation from an entry node (Node 2) through edges to the query target (near Node 7).

 ANNS has attracted substantial attention due to its applications in retrieval-augmented generation, natural language processing, and recommender systems~\cite{chen2018learning, chen2022approximate, kNN-TL}.
-As vector datasets continue to grow in size and dimensionality, the computational and storage costs of ANNS have increased substantially.
+As vector datasets continue to grow in size and dimensionality, the computational and storage costs have increased substantially.
 At a large scale, it is often impractical to keep the entire index and vector dataset in main memory.
 Consequently, both the index and the vectors reside on secondary storage, making I/O costs a critical bottleneck~\cite{starling, diskann}.
 This motivates the development of index structures designed specifically for I/O-efficient ANNS, which are essential for minimizing latency and improving the performance of vector database systems.

 Existing indexes for I/O-efficient ANNS can be categorized into three main types: hashing-based methods~\cite{icde_learned_functions, I-LSH, ei-lsh}, quantization-based methods~\cite{pqbf}, and proximity graph-based methods~\cite{spann, filtered-diskann, diskann, hm-ann, starling}.
 While hashing and quantization reduce the in-memory footprint, they often struggle to maintain high recall at scale.
 In contrast, proximity graphs typically provide the best trade-offs between efficiency and accuracy.
 However, searching a proximity graph requires accessing repeated neighbor lists and raw‑vector reads, which make I/Os a bottleneck.
 DiskANN~\cite{diskann} addresses this issue by placing compact Product Quantization (PQ) codes~\cite{gist_sift} in memory to estimate distances and rank candidates, thereby reducing expensive reads of full-precision vectors from disk.
 In Starling~\cite{starling}, the search performance is further improved by reordering the storage layout on disk to enhance block-level locality.
 These advances reduce disk I/O operations, narrowing the gap between in-memory and disk-based ANNS.